ensf-614-group11/frontend/README.md

 ## Contact

-For questions or support, please contact the project maintainer at [support@acmeplex.com](mailto:support@acmeplex.com).
+For questions or support, please contact the the team members.